sigsum/sigsum/proposals/2023-08-witness-apis.md

 < — witness.example.com/w1 jWbPPwAAAABkGFDLEZMHwSRaJNiIDoe9DYn/zXcrtPHeolMI5OWXEhZCB9dlrDJsX3b2oyin1nPZ\nqhf5nNo0xUe+mbIUBkBIfZ+qnA==
 ```

-This API nearly matches the Omniwitness one, so there is a good chance of
-converging, and if not, supporting both will require minor tweaks rather than
-vastly different code paths.
-Introducing JSON is unfortunate, but it's
-somewhat unlikely to be avoidable to interoperate with the whole ecosystem.

-Another advantage of this API is that the roster encoding is much more natural,
+An advantage of this API is that the roster encoding is much more natural,
 simply using a signed note with a header and a sequence of checkpoints.
 Also,
-we don't introduce the concept of a hex-encoded origin line anywhere.
+we don't introduce the concept of a hex-encoded origin line or checkpoint
+anywhere, nor we introduce any checkpoint-unlike encoding.

 ## 3. Porque no los dos